raphw/byte-buddy/README.md

 mvn package
 ```

-By these commands, Byte Buddy is cloned from GitHub and built on your machine.
+On these commands, Byte Buddy is cloned from GitHub and built on your machine.
 Byte Buddy is currently tested for the
 [*OpenJDK*](http://openjdk.java.net/) versions 6 and 7 and the *Oracle JDK* versions 7 and 8 using Travis CI.
 Please
 use GitHub's [issue tracker](https://github.com/raphw/byte-buddy/issues) for reporting bugs.
 When committing code,
 please provide test cases that prove the functionality of your features or that demonstrate a bug fix.
 Furthermore,